hb3nce04/cartshare-app-backend/README.md

 - 🧾 **Create and manage shopping lists** — add, edit, or delete items with ease
 - 👥 **Collaborate in real time** — share lists with friends or family
-- 🔄 **Instant updates** — changes reflect immediately across all connected users
+- 🔄 **Instant updates** — changes reflect across all connected users
-- 🔐 **User authentication** — secure sign-up and login system
+- 🔐 **User authentication with Google** — secure sign-up and login system
 - 📱 **API-first architecture** — ready for integration with web or mobile clients
-- 📊 **Activity tracking** — view recent edits and who made them

 ---